sid-008/sid-008/README.md

 # Hello!

 I'm sid.
-I like Linux, networks engineering, databases and backend engineering!
+I like Linux, databases and backend engineering!